parisepigenetics/bibs/_edctools/workflows/rasflow_edc.md

 ----

 # Transfer your data
-You should transfer your data in your project folder `/shared/projects/YourProjectName` before doing your analysis.
+If you want to use your own data, you should transfer the FASTQ files into your project folder `/shared/projects/YourProjectName` before doing your analysis.
+Alternatively the workflow allows you to download data from [SRA](https://www.ncbi.nlm.nih.gov/sra/docs/sradownload/) simply giving the `SRRxxx` IDs, see below [metadata.tsv](#metadata-tsv).

 ## FASTQ names
 {:.no_toc}